xuthief/redis-mgr/README.rst

-following cmds will affect the online running cluster status:
+these commands will affect the online running cluster status:

-- start                 <only if master/slave connection is not ok >
+- start                 (only if master/slave connection is not running)
-- stop                  <will ask for confirm>
+- stop                  (will ask for confirmation)
-- reconfigproxy         <only if proxy config is not match with sentinel state>
+- reconfigproxy         (only if proxy config is out of date)
-- randomkill            <will start it later>
+- randomkill            (will start it later)
 - migrate

 start cluster::